-Diné College Incident Command Center (ICC) was created under the Office of the President and was task to the Office of Institutional Planning & Report to centralize and to coordinate an overall response and recovery efforts in support of field operations.
-Our ICC is designed to ease the efficient response to a variety of human-caused, natural, and technological hazards and disasters that can potentially impact our college.
-Our ICC is to minimize the impact of emergencies and disasters to the campus community through coördinated planning, information-sharing, and resource management between college departments/ units, partnering agencies, and the public.
-Every U.S. state, most cities, counties, tribes, major employers, military installations, and health care facilities have an ICC.
-While the size, complexity, and types of ICCs vary by organization, they all perform the same basic functions.
+The Incident Command Center (ICC) was established under the Office of the President and assigned to the Office of Institutional Planning & Report to centralize and coordinate responses and recovery efforts.
+In addition to human-caused, natural, and technological hazards, our ICC is designed to facilitate efficient response to them.
+By coordinating planning, sharing information, and managing resources among college departments/units, partnering agencies, and the public, our ICC minimizes the impact of emergencies and disasters on our campus community.
+Most states, cities, counties, tribes, major employers, military installations, and health care facilities have ICCs.
+Even though ICCs perform similar functions, their sizes, complexity, and types vary from organization to organization.

-TRAINING PROGRAMS Campus Safety
+TRAINING PROGRAMS